laurentsimon/attestation/spec/predicates/deployment.md

 }
 ```

-Assume the admisson controller is authoritative for scope type "cloud.google.com/service_account/v1", then the attestation authentication layer verification fails, because the attestation contains an non-authoritative (and unrecognized) scope of type "my.custom-scope.com/some-field/v1".
+Let's assume the admisson controller is authoritative for scope type "cloud.google.com/service_account/v1".
+Then the attestation authentication layer verification fails, because the attestation contains an non-authoritative (and unrecognized) scope of type "my.custom-scope.com/some-field/v1".

 ### No scope